Differences between Docker containers and Golem VM runtime

 No direct support for environment variables

 There’s no way to pass environment variables to commands executed from the application descriptors.
-Current work-around is to include dotenv files support into the service run inside the container and initialize the
+The current work-around is to include dotenv files support into the service run inside the container, and initialize the

 .env files in the